 Those living with eczema will at some point in time try to get to the bottom of what causes eczema flare-ups.
 Every person has different triggers, so there is no easy answer.
 But common triggers include:

 Flare-ups can be treated with over-the-counter or prescription creams to reduce itching and prevent further outbreaks.
 Ultraviolet therapy done in a dermatology office may also be of benefit.
 Oral antihistamines, steroids, or other systemic medications may be needed.
 It may take some time to figure out the treatment or combination of treatments that works best for you.

 It is no more or less likely for someone with eczema to get an infected tattoo than anyone else unless they are currently having a flare-up.
-It is also important to note that a flare-up anywhere on the body – even if it is distant from the tattoo location – can signal systemic inflammation which can poorly affect healing.
+It is also important to note that a flare-up anywhere on the body – even if it is distant from the tattoo location – can signal systemic inflammation which can poorly affect your eczema and tattoos healing.

 Your best bet is to wait until eczema has cleared from your body before getting a tattoo.
 This recommendation is also not exclusive to those with eczema.
 Anyone with a history of psoriasis, lichen planus, vitiligo, discoid lupus, or anyone currently on isotretinoin should make an appointment with their tattoo shop to discuss their options ahead of time.